bcoyte/SurfPlus/README.md

 - `F7`: Creates a dropdown menu for selecting Emergency Response Beacons (ERBs).

+- `F8`: Inserts a generic Close of Business message into the radio log screen, confirming handover.

-- `F8` to `F12`: Prefills caller details for specific organizations.
+- `F9` to `F12`: Prefills caller details for specific organizations.

 - `Ctrl + S`: Saves the form.